rust-lang/rfcs/text/0000-proc-macro-expansion-api.md

 * Increases the API surface of `proc_macro` and any crate trying to emulate it.
 In fact, since it requires actually evaluating macro calls it isn't clear how a third-party crate like `proc_macro2` could even try to emulate it.

 * Greatly increases the potential for hairy interactions between macro calls.
 This opens up more of the implementation to be buggy (that is, by restricting how macros can be expanded, we might keep implementation complexity in check).

-* Relies on proc macros being in a separate crate, as discussed in the reference level explanation [above](#reference-level-explanation).
-This makes it harder to implement any future plans of letting proc macros be defined and used in the same crate.

 * Relies on proc macro authors doing macro expansion.
 This might partition the macro ecosystem into expansion-ignoring (where input macro calls are essentially forbidden for any part of the input that needs to be inspected) and expansion-handling (where they work fine _as long as_ the proc macro author has used the expansion API correctly).